-What: Where other Chinese restaurants in London may look to diversify and modernise their menus, Royal China Club knows its strength is in its classics.
-These comforting, familiar dishes are elevated by the use of the very best ingredients – caviar, scallops, fois gras and Wagyu beef – giving diners a really special experience.
-Soft shell crab is a must-have, with its crunchy coating and spicy salt and pepper seasoning, while crispy Iberican pork belly was faultless on our visit.
+What: Where other Chinese restaurants in London may look to diversify and modernise their menus, Royal China Club knows its strengths lies in its classics.
+These comforting, familiar dishes are elevated by the use of the very best ingredients – caviar, scallops, foie gras and Wagyu beef – giving diners a really special experience.
+This Baker Street site is its flagship restaurant and largest dining room, capable of serving up to 250 guests!

 Where: 40-42 Baker Street, W1U 7AJ

 RedFarm, Covent Garden

 What: With red gingham tablecloths and whitewashed brickwork, RedFarm doesn’t look like your average Chinese restaurant.
 The food is far from ordinary as well, with the likes of pastrami egg rolls, chilli chicken with peanuts and colourful Pac-Man dumplings appealing to diners of all ages.
 Sure, it might not be properly authentic, but if it’s tasty, fun and it works, then who are we to disagree?
 We also love that it offers an eight-course tasting menu for less than £40 per head – a steal.

 What: Despite having opened over 50 years ago, Mr Chow still remains relevant thanks to its timeless fine-dining approach to Chinese cooking.
 As much an institution as a restaurant, Mr Chow attracts a well-heeled crowd who are happy to pay its elevated prices in return for some of the city’s best Chinese food.
 Sticky glazed prawns are a favourite of ours, along with salty and spicy minced chicken wraps.
 And if you need another excuse to visit, just know that there’s a dessert trolley.